noamgariani11/Mock-Report/MockReport.md

 This investigation was mainly focused on getting the password from the laptop to access the drug marketplace network.
 It was also focused on collecting as much information from the online drug network to get enough evidence to proescute the key actors in creating "totallynotadrugonlinemarketplace".

+The password for the oonline drug marketplace network was found in the disk image.
+From that network many actionable intellgince was found in the broad world of drugs, but more specific to this case there was a lot of incrimating evidence found on Sten Walker (Yone) that implicates that he was the one that started and ran this operation.

 # Acknowledgements

 I'd like to acknowledge the team that made this possible.
 Digital forensics is not an individual task it requires a team of dedicated people to go through many different avenues.
 With a diverse digital forensics team with many different people having different expertise, we were able to professionally and correctly analyze the files and connect them to the suspect.